A Unified Approach to Quantum Key Leasing with a Classical Lessor: Watermarkable Cryptographic Functionalities

 \item Measure the last register and discard it.
 Let the result of the measurement be $t$ and the resulting state after discarding the register be $\ket{\phi}$. \item Run $\CS.\QSign(\ket{\phi}, (m,t)) \to (\ket{\psi'}, \CS.\sigma)$ and output $\ket{\psi'}$ and $\sigma=(t,\CS.\sigma)$. \end{enumerate}

 We first show that the above defined algorithm satisfies the first property of coherent signability, which states that applying $\QSign$ to a classical message results in a signature distributed identically to when $\Sign$ is applied.
-This straightforwardly follows from the fact that $\CS.\QSign$ equals to $\CS.\Sign$ when the input is classical.
+This straightforwardly follows from the fact that $\CS.\QSign$ has the same output distribution as $\CS.\Sign$ when the input is classical.

 We then show the second property, which states that the application of $\QSign$ on a superposition of a marked signing key almost does not change the state.
 To see this, we first observe that after applying the first step, the state becomes